The-breakbar/TISS-Lightning-Registrator/README.md

 ## How it works

-The extension essentially does the same steps a regular user would do, however it performs them much faster, as it can register as soon as it receives a response from the server, instead of having to wait for the rest of the page to load.
-This allows it to register faster than a human user would be able to.
+The extension essentially does the same steps a regular user would do, however it can register as soon as it receives a response from the server, instead of having to wait for the rest of the page to load.
+This allows it to perform the registration process much quicker and register faster than a human user would be able to.
 If you are interested, you can read more about the development of the extension [here](DEVELOPMENT.md).

 As the extension is based very tightly on the TISS website, any future changes to the site may break the extension.